makkomise/slothie60/README.md

 - GH60-Compatible
 - Underglow
 - Support for Split Space, split Right Shift and stepped Caps
-- QMK Compatible
+- Support for QMK/VIA in the works

 ![image](https://i.imgur.com/30GPxfj.png)

 ![image](https://i.imgur.com/vXrQs6w.png)

 ORDERING AT YOUR OWN RESPONSIBILITY!
-While this works, i give absolutely zero guarantees nor warranties!
+While i have confirmed that this works, order at your own discretion.

 KiCad folder includes all the project files, feel free to modify to your own liking.
 Production folder includes all the needed files for ordering these.
 Zip has all the gerbers, BOM and POS files are needed if you order it assembled.